Access to HNC Sports Coaching - Level 6 (January)

 - Three passes at National 5, preferably one which should be English.

-- Any relevant level 5 or 6 course
+- Any relevant level 5 or 6 courses

 - If you can demonstrate an active interest in sport or fitness, but don't meet the academic requirements, you can still be considered for this course

-- Entry will be by interview and assignment to determine your suitability for this course
+- Entry will be by interview, assignment and two acceptable references to determine your suitability for this course

 - If you do not meet the entry criteria for your chosen course, you may be offered an alternative course in the same subject area.